 There is no question that Churchill sincerely believed what he said when voicing a willingness to continue the struggle; to fight on the beaches, on the landing grounds, in the fields, in the streets and in the hills.
 However, what equipment Britain would have had to do such fighting is, fortunately for the United Kingdom, something that never required an answer.

 The late comedian, Spike Milligan, who was serving in the British army on the English side of the channel during the evacuation, offered a frank summation of the real Dunkirk in his autobiography.
 Milligan could have spoken for many when he wrote, “As the immensity of the defeat became apparent, somehow the evacuation turned into a strange victory.”
-Milligan further noted the striking words of a Bombardier, Kean, who had made it off the beach and was posted to Milligan’s regiment thereafter.
+Milligan further noted the striking words of a Bombardier, ‘Kean’, who had made it off the beach and was posted to Milligan’s regiment thereafter.
 When Milligan asked what the operation had been like, Kean responded, “Like, son?
 It was a fuck up.
 A highly successful fuck-up.”
-Churchill, for all his celestial talk of deliverance and miracles, did offer a similarly grounded, though more refined, conclusion when he told Parliament on 4 June 1940, “Wars are not won by evacuations.”
+Churchill, for all his celestial talk of deliverance and miracles, did offer a similarly grounded, though more politically-conscious, conclusion when he told Parliament on 4 June 1940, “Wars are not won by evacuations.”